top of page

 1947 – Robert Louis Shepard is born at Saint Agnes Hospital for Negroes on the Campus of Saint Augustine’s College (now University) in Raleigh, North Carolina

-1952 – The Shepard family – Louis Lee Shepard, Verna Mae Whitaker Shepard, and siblings Ruth Ann Shepard, Robert Louis Shepard, Maxine Delores Shepard, and Janice Marie Shepard – moves to 507 Rand Mill Road in Garner, North Carolina
+1952 – The Shepard Family – Parents Louis Lee Shepard and Verna Mae Whitaker Shepard, and siblings Ruth, Robert, Maxine, and Janice – moves to 507 Rand Mill Road in Garner, North Carolina

 1953 – Enrolls in first grade at age 5